softwarerero/meteor-accounts-t9n/README.md

-# Translations for the meteor account's error messages
+# Translations for the meteor account's messages (almost i18n)

-Right now only accounts-base and accounts-passwords are translated.
+This package offers translations for accounts-base, accounts-passwords, accounts-entry, accounts-templates-core and billing.
 Contributions for other packages are welcome.
 We try to translate only messages that might pop up at a users screen as developers are expected to understand English errors anyway.
-Some translations have moved to accounts-entry, but translations can be added here for other accounts related modules and of course for more languages.

 Translations are currently available for Arabic, Czech, French, German, Italian, Polish, Portuguese, Russian, Slovenian, Spanish, Swedish and Vietnamese.